February 7, 2019

-Every year individuals and organizations across the nation participate in National Black HIV/AIDS Awareness Day to promote HIV education, testing, community involvement, and treatment in black communities.
+National Black HIV/AIDS Awareness Day is an annual opportunity to promote HIV education, testing, community involvement, and treatment in black communities.
+HIV diagnoses among African Americans have declined in recent years.
+However, more work is needed to reduce HIV among African Americans.
 According to the Centers for Disease Control and Prevention (CDC):

-- In 2014, 3,591 African Americans died of HIV or AIDS, accounting for 53% of total deaths attributed to the disease that year in the United States.
+- In 2015, 3,379 African Americans died of HIV disease, accounting for 52% of total deaths from HIV that year in the United States.